Higher loan amounts are becoming available from Australia's short-term lenders. Find out what the difference is between a small and a medium loan.

 Which providers offer SACCs and MACCs?

-These loans are offered by non-bank lenders that usually offer specialised loans.
+These payday loans are offered by non-bank lenders that usually offer specialised loans.
 Most lenders operating in the short-term credit space are not ADIs and are therefore restricted by the ASIC caps above.
 The majority focus on SACCs and MACCs but there are larger loans available too.